 A bonus is it’s easier to get him to the vet and could save his life in an emergency!

 These pages on training will also help you prepare for whatever mode of transportation you use on your trip.

-Find out more at “What Mode of Transportation Are You Using?“
+Discover more about air, sea and land travel at “What Mode of Transportation Are You Using?“

 If you’re doing a bicycle or motorcycle tour and camping as you go, check also “Biking With Your Cat” for more specifics about this type of feline traveling.